-This quiet corner of London is the place to gather your thoughts or just have a nice, quiet afternoon without having a care in the world.
-St. Dunstan in the East – the haven of peace in the heart of London, where you find the same person reading or an executive with his food looking for solitude.
+This quiet corner of the famous cosmopolitan city is the place to gather your thoughts or just have a nice, quiet afternoon without having a care in the world.
+St. Dunstan in the East – the haven of peace in the heart of London,where you find the same person reading or an executive with his food looking for solitude.
 A best-kept secret perfect for the lovers of photography and nature!

 Where is it?
 Between Monument and Tower Hill